zendesk/sell-embedded-redis/README.md

   .build();
 ```

+## Setting up a cluster

 Our Embedded Redis has support for HA Redis clusters with Sentinels and master-slave replication

+#### Using ephemeral ports
-A simple redis integration test with Redis cluster setup similar to that from production would look like this:
+A simple redis integration test with Redis cluster on ephemeral ports, with setup similar to that from production would look like this:
 ```java
 public class SomeIntegrationTestThatRequiresRedis {
   private RedisCluster cluster;